-Every year, all NHS trusts are required to produce a report, the Quality Account, which includes information about the services we deliver to our local communities, how well we deliver them and our plans for the year ahead.
+Every year, all NHS Trusts are required to produce a Quality Account report.
+Our Quality Account includes information about the services we deliver to our local communities, how well we deliver them and our plans for the year ahead.

-This report is an opportunity to reflect on our achievements and also the challenges we have encountered.
-Our story of improvement while not without challenges is a positive one, and our commitment to further improvements is strong.
+This report is an opportunity to reflect on the achievements that we have made and also the challenges we have encountered.
+Our story of improvement whilst not without challenges is a positive one, and our commitment to further improvements is strong.
 Through engagement with patients, stakeholders and staff we are able to demonstrate good practice and improvements in the quality of services we provide.
-This in turn gives us the opportunity to identify areas we need to focus on and to agree our priorities for improvement with our stakeholders.
+This in turn provides us with the opportunity to identify areas we need to focus on and to agree our priorities for improvement with our stakeholders in the delivery of our services.